Shop now & save up to 80% on medication

 What Adult BMI Ranges Usually Mean

-A body mass index (BMI) result is usually grouped into four broad adult categories.
-These categories are useful for population screening and first-pass risk assessment, but they should not be treated as a complete health profile.
+Adult BMI results are usually grouped into four broad categories.
+These categories help with population screening and first-pass risk assessment, but they are not a complete health profile.

 Adult BMI categoryBMI resultHow to read it